agileware/org.civicoop.action-provider/docs/howto_create_an_action_in_an_extension.md

-# Howto create a update participant status action
+# Howto create an action in your own extension.

 In this tutorial I will explain how you could develop an action which does update an existing participant record.
-It is also possible to create an action in [your own extension](howto_create_an_action_in_an_extension.md) but that would be dealt with in another tutorial.
+And we will add this action to your own extension.
+We assume that you already have an extension called _myextension_.

 ## Contents